What Is a DBA?

 A DBA stands for “doing business as” and is a registered name you give your business (or part of your business) that is different from its legal registered name.

 DBAs are typically filed with the Secretary of State or other entity that governs business formation in your state.
-If your business operates in multiple states, you'll likely need to file in them all.
-It’s easier than it sounds — you can even do it online.
-We’ve got you covered on all the dirty details.
+If your business operates in multiple states, you'll likely need to file a DBA in every single state.
+Want to make the process easier on yourself?
+You can file a DBA online with Incfile in a snap (more on that below).

 Who Needs a DBA?